On Liberty: Jewish Philosophical Perspectives

 Studying the many ideas about how giving charity atones for sin and other rewards in late antique rabbinic literature, this volume contains many, varied, and even conflicting ideas, as the multiplicity must be recognized and allowed expression.
 Topics include the significance of the rabbis’ use of...

-This book explores the process that led several modern Jewish leaders to make radical changes to their ideology regarding Zionism, Socialism, and Orthodoxy.
-The research compares their ideological change to acts of conversion, and examines the philosophical, sociological, and psychological path of...
+This volume explores the processes that led several modern Jewish leaders – rabbis, politicians, and intellectuals – to make radical changes to their ideology regarding Zionism, Socialism, and Orthodoxy.
+Comparing their ideological change to acts of conversion, the study examines the philosophical,...

 Daniel H. Frank